gigisung0503/north_korea_datadrought/README.md

 ### DataDrought: Bridging Digital Deserts in Climate Crisis
 #### Case Study: Unveiling North Korea’s Flood Impact Through Satellite Analytics

 In addressing climate injustices, we've chosen to focus on regions like North Korea, where data scarcity deepens the impact of natural disasters.
-DataDrought, our initiative for the UN Datathon 2023, seeks to enhance digital connectivity and local action in areas affected by climate crises.</br></br>
+DataDrought seeks to enhance digital connectivity and local action in areas affected by climate crises.</br></br>

-Our project uses satellite analytics to make sense of climate hazards and supports efforts that align with the UN's Sustainable Development Goals.
-In particular, we aim to strengthen climate action, educational opportunities, and innovation through improved data use.</br></br>
+Our project uses satellite analytics to make sense of climate hazards and supports efforts that align with the UN's Sustainable Development Goals(SDG).
+In particular, we aim to strengthen digital connectivity, local action, and climate mitigation.</br></br>

 DataDrought is designed to reveal the hidden extent of climate disasters in data-poor regions, offering a scalable model for global application.
 It's a commitment to digital inclusivity and local empowerment in the face of climate challenges, aiming to transform satellite images into tools for resilience and recovery.</br></br>